 Support and treatment

-Your audiologist might suggest strategies your child can use to improve his listening in noisy environments.
+Your audiologist might suggest strategies your child can use to improve her listening in noisy environments.
 The audiologist might also recommend that your child uses a personal FM or sound amplification system.
 This will help your child hear the teacher’s voice more clearly, even when there’s lots of background noise.

 Your child might be referred to a speech pathologist to work on his language skills.
 Your child might also see a special education teacher for extra help at school, especially with reading and writing.